Sony absolutely smashes records for data storage

 - Businesses: It’s not just baseball and video outlets who are on the tape storage bandwagon.
 Many businesses deploy magnetic tape as a more stable and secure long-term storage solution for data whose access tolerates longer latency times (i.e., archival data).
 Business usage of tapes is definitely on the rise; tape capacity shipments posted 13% year-over-year growth in 2012 and had 26% projected growth in 2013.
 At the same time, worldwide enterprise tape automation market posted nearly 30% year-over-year revenue growth in 2012.

 Essentially, Sony’s achievement in tape storage can be a very big boon to business overall because it’s an achievement in warehousing data.
 Which is one more reason why I’m excited about Sony’s professed plan to commercialize this technology: I work for Cimpl, a technology expense management company – the biggest one in Canada, in fact.

 One of the key duties in our line of work is, in fact, providing solutions dedicated to the warehousing for telecom assets and data.
 We’re constantly coming up with new ways to manage and track IT and telecom assets, as well as a whole host of other data (how else would we have gotten to No.1 in Canada?).
 Developments like Sony’s are events for which we keep close, giddy watch.
 Announcements and proof of concept are one thing though - it will be some time before something like this can come to market.

 In the meantime, we have to make do with what’s both cutting-edge and available.
 And that’s where we come in.
-Our product, Cimpl, is quite simply the best technology asset management software available.
+Our product, Cimpl, is quite simply the best technology asset and telecom expense management software available.
 If you need help keep track of your resources, we can definitely help.
 Contact us today!